 The Partnership recognizes loss allowances for expected credit losses ("ECLs") on financial assets measured at amortized cost and contract assets.
 Loss allowances for amounts receivable and contract assets are always measured at an amount equal to lifetime ECLs and are deducted from the gross carrying amount of the financial asset on the statement of financial position.
 Impairment losses, if incurred, would be recorded in the general and administrative expenses in the statement of income and comprehensive income.
 In periods subsequent to the impairment where the impairment loss has decreased, and such decrease can be related objectively to conditions and changes in factors occurring after the impairment was initially recognized, the previously recognized impairment loss would be reversed through the statement of income and comprehensive income.
-The impairment reversal would be limited to the lesser of the decrease in impairment or the extent that the carrying amount of the financial asset at the date the impairment not been recognized, after the reversal.
+The impairment reversal would be limited to the lesser of the decrease in impairment or the extent that the carrying amount of the financial asset at the date the impairment is reversed does not exceed what the amortized cost would have been had the impairment not been recognized, after the reversal.